kammitama5/kammitama5.github.io/_posts/2023-06-26-Monday-June-26th.md

 - Because prestigious or not, we are in the land of grifters and  prestige is cashing (or cache-ing) in on old capital; it isn't a guarantee of the future or as is said in finance, "Returns represent past performance, and are not a guarantee of future performance".
 - And the truth is, with each new generation, I have seen those systems collapse.
 If the universe is expanding, as institutions become more interdisciplinary, by definition that old guard is unsustainable.
+I believe that those systems deterministically eat themselves from the inside out, like a giant rot, spoiled fruit.
 I am waiting.

 ## And that's it.